ericnantel/learn-vim/learn-vim-course-1.md

 ---

-## Vim Actions (3/3)
+## Vim Actions (4/4)

 Most Actions, can be prefixed by a Count Number, which tells how many times we want to repeat the Action.

 Examples in Normal Mode:
 * If you type '100' + 'p'.
-That means we want to paste 100 times below cursor, what we cut.
+That means we want to paste 100 times after cursor, what we cut.
 * If you type '3' + 'x'.
 That means we want to remove 3 characters after the cursor.
 * If you type '4' + 'r' + '3'.
 That means we want to replace 4 characters after the cursor by '3'.

-Important actions to know that don't use a count prefix:
+Important actions to know that don't need a count prefix:
 * 'SHIFT' + 'i' Moves cursor at beginning of line then switch to Insert Mode.
 * 'SHIFT' + 'a' Moves cursor at end of line then switch to Insert Mode.
 * 'SHIFT' + 's' Deletes current line then switch to Insert Mode.
-* 'cc' Deletes current line then switch to Insert Mode.
 * 'SHIFT' + 'c' Deletes from cursor to end of line then switch to Insert Mode.
-* 'dd' Deletes current line.
 * 'SHIFT' + 'd' Deletes from cursor to end of line.
-* 'yy' Copies current line.

 ---

-## Vim Motions (1/3)
+## Vim Motions (1/4)

 We have previously seen Vim Navigation 'h', 'j', 'k', 'l'.

+And Vim Text Objects like Words, Brackets and Paragraphs.

 Those can be prefixed by a Count Number, which tells how many times we want to repeat the Navigation.

-But you can also navigate using these:
-* 'w' moves cursor to next word
-* 'b' moves cursor backward to beginning of word
-* 'e' moves cursor forward to ending of word
-* '{' moves cursor to previous paragraph
-* '}' moves cursor to next paragraph

-Words, Brackets and Paragraphs are called Vim Text Objects.

-And those too, can be prefixed by a Count Number.

 Examples in Normal Mode:
 * If you type '6' + 'j'.
 That means we move the cursor down by 6 lines.